Table of Contents

-All appointments to graduate examination committees must first be approved by the program’s Director of Graduate Studies.
+All appointments to graduate examination committees must first be approved by the program’s director of graduate studies.
 The collegiate dean or their designated representative at the collegiate level must also review and approve all appointments as advisor and all committee assignments.
 This responsibility may not be delegated to individual graduate programs.

 No. The college approves the advisor when the membership of the preliminary and final oral examination committees is proposed.

-- Is a faculty member who earned a Ph.D. degree at a non-U.S. university that is judged to be equivalent to an accredited institution in the U.S. eligible to serve on a doctoral preliminary or final oral examination committee?
+- Is a faculty member who earned a Ph.D. degree at a non-U.S. university judged to be equivalent to an accredited institution in the U.S. eligible to serve as an advisor?
+On graduate examination committees?

-- What is meant by “nonacademic relationship” with respect to an individual’s eligibility to serve on the preliminary or final oral examination committee?
+- What is meant by “non-academic relationship” with respect to an individual’s eligibility to serve on the preliminary or final oral examination committee?